Hey, do you like having sausages for breakfast or as a snack?

 The Problem with Sausage

 If you’ve ever shared a slice of sausage with your dog, you might think it’s a harmless treat.
-However, sausages can contain high levels of fat, sodium, and different spices that can be harmful to your dog’s health.
+However, understand that sausages, despite their savory appeal, can present a range of health risks for your canine companion.

-Different spices added to the meat, such as garlic, onions, pepper, or paprika, can also be problematic for your dog’s digestive system.
+Sausages often feature an array of spices, such as onions, garlic, paprika, or pepper, which can also be problematic for your dog’s digestive system.
 These spices can cause gastrointestinal issues, such as bloating, gas, and diarrhea.

 While sausages are rich in protein, which is essential for your dog’s health, they’re not the best source of it.
 Many dog treats contain high levels of protein, and they’re specifically formulated to meet your dog’s nutritional needs.